Elite Membership

-Net tangible assets is an accounting term, also alternatively known as net asset value or book value.
-It can be calculated by taking the total assets of a business and subtracting any intangible assets like goodwill, patents or trademarks, par value of preferred stocks and also remove all liabilities to arrive at the figure.
+Net tangible assets are an accounting term also known as net asset value or book value.
+It can be calculated by taking the total assets of a business and subtracting any intangible assets like goodwill, patents or trademarks, par value of preferred stocks, and removing all liabilities to arrive at the figure.

 Net Tangible Assets Formula